 The events of 1969 convinced me that I should change my course of study and work towards a physics degree.
 The 1201 Alarm projects intends to inspire students towards STEM subjects by Apollo related activities.

 The apollo mission was a risky business and it is down to the endeavours of individuals that the missions were a success.
-While the Apollo success story is well told, 1201 Alarm will look at the human issues and the extraordinary personal contributions.
+While the Apollo success story is well told, 1201 Alarm will look at the human issues and how we perceived them with the mass media of the time.

 A younger generation of photographers, film makers and media students have little experience in the media used to capture this archive.
 1201 Alarm will examine how the recordings were made using 1960s technology.